Ezekiel 46 – Worship at Ezekiel’s Future Temple

 ii.
 The year of liberty: “That is, to the year of jubilee, called the year of liberty, because there was then a general release.
 All servants had their liberty, and all alienated estates returned to their former owners.”
 (Clarke)

 b.
-The prince shall not take any of the people’s inheritance by evicting them from their property: God’s appointed prince would not abuse or oppress the people.
-Israel would receive the righteous leadership throughout the millennial period.
+The prince shall not take any of the people’s inheritance by evicting them from their property: God’s appointed prince will not abuse or oppress the people.
+Israel will receive righteous leadership throughout the millennial period.

 i.
 “The prophet did not want royal property to grow at the expense of ordinary citizens.
 Ezekiel specifically forbids the prince from giving the property of citizens to his family and friends.
 If the prince wishes to make a gift of land to anyone, that land must come from his own holdings.”
 (Vawter and Hoppe)

 2. (19-20) The place offerings were prepared.

 Now he brought me through the entrance, which was at the side of the gate, into the holy chambers of the priests which face toward the north; and there a place was situated at their extreme western end.
 And he said to me, “This is the place where the priests shall boil the trespass offering and the sin offering, and where they shall bake the grain offering, so that they do not bring them out into the outer court to sanctify the people.”